 Teens, for intense one-on-one, head-to-head competition, join us on Tuesday, Jan.
 13, from 3:00-5:00 p.m., in Rodman’s Main Auditorium for an exciting afternoon with Super Smash Bros. that will be played on the WiiU gaming system.
 The tournament will start promptly at 3:15 p.m.
 It will consist of double elimination, best two of three, three lives per match, random characters and random map.
 Each person gets to pick one map not to play.
 If either map gets chosen at random, simply hit the random button one more time.
 Prizes will be awarded to the top three finalists.

 Area teens, ages 13-18, are invited to Rodman Public Library to play their favorite video games on the Xbox One, Xbox 360 with Kinect, Playstation 3 & 4, and Nintendo Wii & WiiU.
-The next sessions will be held from 3 to 5 p.m., on Thursday, Oct.
-13, and a special day, Wednesday, Oct.
-26. Visitors will have the opportunity to play a different game each week.
+The next sessions will be held from 3 to 5 p.m., on Thursday, Dec.
+1, Dec.
+8 and Dec.
+22. Visitors will have the opportunity to play a different game each week.
 Games with ratings from “E” for Everyone, up to”T” for Teen level, will be offered.
 Along with the video games, the iPad and Nook are available to teens.
+No registration is required for these free gaming events.

 Teens, ages 12-18, fire up your creativity and join our Teen Librarian in Rodman Main Auditorium as he demonstrates three craft projects using fall’s brilliant colors.
 The program takes place on Thursday, Nov.
 13, from 3 to 5 p.m.
 Teens can choose to make a “Maple Leaf Rose Bouquet” by folding 10 maple leaves into the shape of a single rosebud, then craft extra rosebuds to make a bouquet, or create a “Candy Corn Candle” using a variety of layered colors that look like a popular fall candy.